chienhungchen/MultiLevelSelect/README.md

 ~~~

 ###Fields
-- value: this is the value that will be displayed as a choice.
+- **value**: this is the value that will be displayed as a choice.
-- displaytext: the value that you want to display as the instruction text, currently this is required for an object with child options.
+- **displaytext**: the value that you want to display as the instruction text, currently this is required for an object with child options.
-- children: this should hold an array of the same type of object (value, displaytext, children), this array i
+- **children**: this should hold an array of the same type of object (value, displaytext, children), this array i

 ##License
 - Copyright (C) 2012 Chien-Hung Chen under the MIT License